Senior Dog Digestive Problems: How to Identify What's Wrong

 Why Senior Dog Digestive Problems Are Hard to Diagnose

-Your dog's digestion degrades slowly.
+Your dog's digestion changes slowly.
+That's why tracking beats guessing.

 You wake up to mild gas one day.
 Softer stool the next.
 Morning vomit twice this week.